mohannaresh/androidnativetest/README.md

     3. Validate that if we click on message box icon then there is text displayed as "Replace with your own action"

     4. Validate that if we click on more options[three dots icon] on home page there is text displayed as "Settings"

+**  How to Run the program : **

+    1. Download the project from Github

+    2. Open the project in any one of the IDE Ex: Intellij IDE or STS[Eclipse]

+    3. Run below command via terminal or using IDE UI options:

+        a. mvn clean
+        b. mvn compile
+        c. mvn install
+        d. mvn package

+     4. Right clcik on testNG.xml file present in root of the project

+     5. Click Run "testNG.xml"

 **Framework :**